jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 You should now be on the Test page, which means if the switch at the top of the page is set to **Enabled** that your skill should be enabled on your account and you can access it from your Echos.

 > Alexa, ask bmotion to pull a cracker

+You can also type `pull a cracker` into the utterance box in the Service Simulator section, and click the Ask button to see the output from your function.

 ## What next?